 Cassandra Khaw is a scriptwriter in Ubisoft Montreal.
 Her work can be found in F&SF, Lightspeed, Tor.com, and Strange Horizons.
 She has also contributed to titles like Sunless Skies, Fallen London, Wasteland 3, and She Remembered Caterpillars, which won the German Game Award for Best Children’s Game.
 Hammers on Bone, her first novella, was nominated for the Locus Award and the British Fantasy Award.
 Cassandra’s next book — a haunted house novella — is slated for release by Nightfire in 2021.

-Nothing But Blackened Teeth will hit shelves in September 2021 – in the meantime, you can read Persons Non Grata, Khaw’s cosmic horror noir duology, “These Deathless Bones,” her Tor.com short story, and follow her on Twitter for more.
+Nothing But Blackened Teeth will hit shelves on October 19, 2021 – in the meantime, you can read Persons Non Grata, Khaw’s cosmic horror noir duology, “These Deathless Bones,” her Tor.com short story, and follow her on Twitter for more.